Boise State University College and Department Scholarships

 - Women’s Independence Scholarship Program (WISP): The objective of the Women’s Independence Scholarship Program is to help survivors of intimate partner abuse obtain an education that will in turn offer them the chance to secure employment, personal independence, and self sufficiency.

 - Worldstudio AIGA Scholarships provides scholarships to minority and economically disadvantaged students who are studying design and arts disciplines in colleges and universities in the United States.
 Scholarship recipients are selected not only for their ability and need, but also for their demonstrated commitment to positive change in the larger community through their work.

 - Ignite AG Customer Advisory Board Scholarship: The ignite Advisory Group is offering a $1,000 scholarship to a current undergraduate or graduate (e.g. MBA) student seeking to enter a marketing field focused around customer engagement or research.
 The purpose of this scholarship is to inspire future marketing leaders to consider the querying of and direction from customers in regards to marketing planning and campaigning, and the role that customer advisory boards can play in gathering key input, engendering customer loyalty and increasing revenue.

-Online scholarship resource guide.
+Affordable Colleges Online.
 The resource is a no-cost guide that helps to identify and secure college scholarships and grants and find key financial aid information and resources in one place.
 The guide also includes interviews with a college admissions expert who specializes in funding higher education for women.